-TRANSPORT EMERGENCY (TREM) CARD

-[To be carried by the transporter during transportation of hazardous and other wastes, provided by the sender of waste]

-1. Characteristics of hazardous and other wastes:

-S. No. Type of waste Physical properties/ Chemical constituents Exposure hazards First Aid requirements

-- 2. Procedure to be followed in case of fire
+TRANSPORT EMERGENCY (TREM) CARD [To be carried by the transporter during transportation of hazardous and other wastes, provided by the sender of waste] 1.
+Characteristics of hazardous and other wastes: S. No. Type of Chemical Exposure First Aid waste properties/ constituents hazards requirements 2.
+3. Procedu re to be fo llowe llage/accident/e xplosion : 4.
+For expert services, please contact : (i) Name and Address : (ii) Telephone No. (Name, contact number and signature of sender) Date Place

-- 3. Procedure to be followed in case of spillage/accident/explosion

-- For expert services, please contact

-(i) Name and Address

-(ii) Telephone No.

-(Name, contact number and signature of sender)

-Date.....

-Place.....

-Figure: Transport Emergency (TREM) Card